-Early detection is critical and breast exams are your first line of defense against breast cancer.
-Performing self-exams, completing an annual clinical breast exam and screening mammography can identify changes in your breasts early on when they are most treatable.
-If you are unsure of how to perform a breast exam at home, a provider can offer you guidance at your next appointment or screening.
+Early detection is critical, and breast exams are your first line of defense against breast cancer.
+Performing self-exams, completing an annual clinical breast exam, and scheduling a screening mammography can identify changes in your breasts early on when they are most treatable.
+If you are unsure how to perform a breast exam at home, our High Risk Breast Clinic team can offer guidance at your next appointment or screening.

 Understanding when to begin screening can be tricky because the type of exam and frequency between screenings varies for each person.
 Our High Risk Breast Clinic team answers common questions about risk factors, family history and when to begin screening for breast cancer.